-(1) Represents the unamortized step-up of tax basis from the H&F Corp Merger and the purchase of common and preferred units by APAM.
+(1) Represents the unamortized step-up of tax basis from the H&F Corp Merger, the purchase of common and preferred units by APAM, and the exchange of common and preferred units for Class A common shares of APAM.

 Accounting standards establish a minimum threshold for recognizing, and a system for measuring, the benefits of income tax return positions in financial statements.
-There were no uncertain tax positions recorded as of March 31, 2014 and December 31, 2013.
+There were no uncertain tax positions recorded as of June 30, 2014 and December 31, 2013.

 In the normal course of business, Artisan is subject to examination by federal and certain state, local and foreign tax regulators.
-As of March 31, 2014, U.S. federal income tax returns for the years 2010 through 2013 are open and therefore subject to examination.
+As of June 30, 2014, U.S. federal income tax returns for the years 2010 through 2013 are open and therefore subject to examination.
 State and local tax returns are generally subject to audit from 2009 to 2013.
 Foreign tax returns are generally subject to audit from 2010 to 2013.